JmeiLiu/ICML2024/README_R3.md

 **Q1**
-The following figures present the performance of CuGRO and baselines with datasets of replay, medium, and expert.
-The size of the  medium  dataset and expert dataset for each task in the sequential training process is 100000.
+The figures below present the performance of CuGRO and baseline methods using datasets of replay, medium, and expert levels.
+For each task in the sequential training process, the size of both the medium and expert datasets is 100000.

 <p align="center">
   <img src="image/replay.pdf" alt="replay" width="30%" />